PieLabs/pie-docs/introduction.md

 # PIE: Portable Interaction Elements

+> DRAFT: the PIE Framework is currently in pre-release, information in these documents is subject to change

 Portable Interaction Elements \(PIE\) is an Open Source framework for building re-usable interactions and questions that can capture a user's response, analyze a user's response, and report an outcome and learning activity from the user interaction.

 It supports the development of highly interactive questions and assessment interactions that can be shared and distributed to run on any web-based platform, fully preserving their design and functionality.